Enemies at the Borders

 Round 7 - four Kingdom units are off the table and the remaining three are close by the end of the Round, so that’s a Victory for the people of Grosmorne.

 Aftermath - replacements are soon found for the 7 soldiers killed in the battle.
-The warriors that fought valiantly against the wolfriders and the troll are promoted to Veteran, the Elemental Mage Azriel is infused with extra power, and Sir Baldwin the junior leader that was with the crossbow unit during the battle also gains valuable experience.
+The warriors that fought valiantly against the wolfriders and the troll are promoted to Veteran, the Elemental Mage Azriel is infused with extra power, and Sir Botwood the junior leader that was with the crossbow unit during the battle also gains valuable experience.

 [This was not expected to be too challenging, but there were a couple of lucky rolls that could have gone differently.]